Looking for a seamless way to invest money in Sovereign Gold Bonds?

 Zerodha allows all of its users to buy Sovereign Gold Bonds without extra fees and using their same Kite account.

-Investing in SGB through Zerodha is much simpler and quicker than banks and post-office.
+Investing in SGB through Zerodha is much simpler and quicker than banks and post-offices.

-In this guide, I’ll show you how to buy and invest in Sovereign Golf Bond Scheme using Zerodha.
+In this guide, I’ll show you how to buy and invest in Sovereign Gold Bond Scheme using Zerodha.
 Step by Step.

 Let’s get started!